 6.1 The Borough of Rushmoor encompasses the settlements of Aldershot, Farnborough and North Camp, as well as Farnborough Airport and significant amounts of military land, woodland and green open space.
 The Borough is located in the north-east of Hampshire, close to the Surrey border, with Farnham to the south-west and Guildford to the south-east.
 To the east of the Borough are the Surrey Downs, while wood and heath-covered hills stretch west towards Basingstoke.
-The M3 motorway and the Basingstoke Canal pass through the Borough, as do two main railway lines to London.
+The M3 motorway and the Basingstoke Canal pass through the Borough, as do three railway lines.